 What impressed me about that study was the obvious nature of its straightforward experimental methods.
 Why hadn’t other researchers used the same methods decades ago?
 Doing so could have resulted in dozens of informative follow-on study variations by now, which is my point in item 1 above.

-The 2015 French What can cause memories that are accessible only when returning to the original brain state? was another relevant but ignored study that supported state-dependent memories:
+Another relevant but ignored study was the 2015 French What can cause memories that are accessible only when returning to the original brain state? that supported state-dependent memories:

 “Posttraining/postreactivation treatments induce an internal state, which becomes encoded with the memory, and should be present at the time of testing to ensure a successful retrieval.”